England

 City icons

-Some London venues have outgrown their original purpose and become city icons.
+Some venues have outgrown their original purpose and become city icons.
 Today they’re living intersections of events, architecture and experiences, constantly captured by phones and cameras.

-• The iconic Wembley Stadium.
+• The iconic football stadium Wembley.

 • The “Millennium Wheel”, better known as the London Eye.

-• One of the world’s most famous bridges: Tower Bridge.
+• One of the world’s most famous bridges — Tower Bridge.

 Itineraries